devops-gathering/website/content/workshops/Getting-started-with-Docker-on-Windows-Server-2016.md

 speaker_link="/speakers/stefan-scherer/"
 image="/img/speakers/stefan-scherer.jpeg"
 bio="""
  Stefan is a Sr. Software Engineer at SEAL Systems.
-He is an early adopter of Docker on Windows, giving feedback and sharing his experience as a Microsoft MVP and Docker Captain.
+As Docker Captain he is an early adopter of Docker on Windows, who shares his experience as a Microsoft MVP with Microsoft.
 """
 time="13:30 - 17:00"
 weight = 4